Mammoth Mammoth: 2017-2020: Volume V: Mount The Mountain and Kreuzung

-The band's fifth full-length album, Volume V: Mount The Mountain was released through Napalm Records in April 2017.
-The Mount The Mountain European Tour took place through April and May of the same year before tensions in the band saw Tucker and Trobbiani carry on without Couzens and Bell with stand-in musicians, Marco Gennaro and Kris Sinister to complete shows that year.
+The band's fifth full-length album, Volume V: Mount The Mountain, was released through Napalm Records in April 2017.
+The band toured Europe in April and May that year on the Mount The Mountain European Tour, with guitarist Simon “Spliff” Jaunay filling in while Ben Couzens was temporarily absent as he established a new business in Australia.

-In 2018 Gennaro and Sinister became key songwriters on MAMMOTH MAMMOTH's sixth album, 'Kreuzung'.
-The album was written over summer of 2018 in Berlin and recorded later that year.
+After Jaunay returned to Australia, further lineup changes occurred, with stand-in musicians Marco Gennaro and Kris Sinister joining the band to complete remaining shows that year.

-In August 2020, a statement was posted on MAMMOTH MAMMOTH's social media accounts, "F@#k you Corona virus!
-While the world is afraid of blood, sweat and beers, MAMMOTH MAMMOTH simply cannot exist.
-We’re outta here!"
-It was unclear of the official status of the band.
+In 2018, Gennaro and Sinister became permanent members and writing began on MAMMOTH MAMMOTH's sixth studio album, Kreuzung.
+The album was written over the summer of 2018 in Berlin and recorded later that year.
+The album’s tracks have since accumulated significantly higher streaming numbers on Spotify than earlier releases in the band’s catalogue.

 2021 - Present: Reunion and Volume VI: Warts n' All (live)

 In August 2021, the band announced that they had reunited its classic line-up of Mikey Tucker, Frank 'Bones' Trobbiani, Ben 'Cuz' Couzens and Pete Bell for the first time in 4 years and would be releasing a live album.
 Due to on-going COVID-19 related issues, the release of the band's live album was delayed.
-On Dec 2 2022 the first singles from the forthcoming live album were released (Sittin' Pretty/Love Gun) to coincide with their first Australian show in six years with Nashville Pussy (USA).
-In 2023 the band's live album "Volume VI: Warts n' All" was officially released with a limited number of gold LPs.
-Shortly after, Tucker left the band.
+In December 2022 the band played their first Australian show in six years with Nashville Pussy (USA).
+In 2023 founding vocalist Mikey Tucker and longtime songwriter departed the band after more than two decades fronting the group..
+MAMMOTH MAMMOTH's live album "Volume VI: Warts n' All" was officially released in August 2024 with a limited number of gold LPs..

 In December 2024, the band played their first official show as a three-piece with Couzens and Bell handling vocals as part of the 25th birthday celebrations of Melbourne's iconic Cherry Bar.
+In November 2025 the band embarked on their first tour of Japan.
+At the start of 2026 it was announced that Pete Bell had stepped away from MAMMOTH MAMMOTH and original founding member Gareth ‘Gash’ Sweet had returned on bass.